stackforge/pecan/docs/0.0.1/source/quick_start.rst

     $ paster create -t pecan-base

-The above commnad will prompt you for a project name.
+The above command will prompt you for a project name.
 I chose *test_project*, this is how it looks like when we run the whole command::

     $ paster create -t pecan-base